When it comes to romantic like and love, I’ve only ever felt the former and called it the latter.

 Because I was insane.

-When it came to having a crush, especially in middle school, I took it so insanely far.
+PRE-WARNING: When it came to having a crush, especially in middle and high school, I took it so insanely far.
 Whether in person, in my head, or both.
+Especially the last few years.
+High school did something to me, man.

 I. Was.
 I-N-S-A-N-E!!!!!!!!

-And still sort of am, but that’s for another time.
+And still sort of am, but that’s a story for another time.

 Except for the first one, these are the songs I listened to post heart-break for each of them.